Chapter 40: Barrels out of Bound

 From then the fight was a lot more comfortable: between the elf and the dwarves chucking orcish weapons around they held their own.
 For every orc that arrived one was taken down.

-At some point an orcish arrow hit a member of the companys' barrel, but it caused them no injury and no more followed it, so it was quickly forgotten.
+At some point an orcish arrow hit one of their barrels, but it caused no injury and no more followed it, so it was quickly forgotten.

-The elf slipped in and out between the orcs, agile and light on her feet as elves were, and though she -for of course, 'she', it was: it was a female elf that stood between them and their deaths- faced unfavourable odds she never faltered, and Bella watched in awe.
+The elf slipped in and out between the orcs, agile and light on her feet as elves were, and though she faced unfavourable odds she never faltered, and Bella watched in awe.

 She was not reckless, nor did Bella believe her fearless, but she was confident in herself that she would not misjudge, and it was almost as if she had another sense to guide her through her opponents blades-